School Based Routes 2024/25 Recruitment Cycle (For September 2024 entry)

 Learning from others

 Trainees are also carefully matched with Form Tutors, outside of their department areas to experience and develop skills in the pastoral element of teaching.
-NQTs have their own Tutor group and are well supported by the pastoral team at Highfield as they begin this role.
+ECTs have their own Tutor group and are well supported by the pastoral team and Heads of Year at Highfield as they begin this role.

 "Training to teach at Highfield has provided me with an excellent start to my teaching career.
 My mentors have been supportive and thorough and have created a programme that puts the needs of each individual trainee first, taking into account personal circumstances as well as previous skills and experience.
 Thus, ensuring that I was always progressing towards manageable targets that would lead to me being the best teacher I can be.
 Communication has always been excellent, so I was always clear of who to go to with different questions I might have.
 I always felt that my wellbeing was as important to my mentors as following a set programme, as such, the increase in my workload over the year always felt manageable.
 The fortnightly CPD sessions were excellent and a good opportunity for building supportive relationships with other trainees, as well as targeting professional skills.
 I was thrilled to be offered full time employment at the end of my training and to continue my professional development as an NQT in such a positive training environment."

 Casey Burgess (Trainee Teacher 2018-2019, NQT 2019-2020)

 "How privileged I feel to have my placement at Highfield.
 The staff, their ethos and their level of support and dedication has been outstanding.
 I feel that the confidence this has given me has made my training experience so far better than I could have hoped for."